kubernetes/website/docs/admin/extensible-admission-controllers.md

 ### Enable external admission webhooks

 *External Admission Webhooks* is an alpha feature, so it is disabled by default.
-To turn it on, you need to

-* Include "GenericAdmissionWebhook" in the `--admission-control` flag when starting the apiserver.
+To turn it on, you need to include "GenericAdmissionWebhook" in the `--admission-control` flag when starting the apiserver.
 If you have multiple `kube-apiserver` replicas, all should have the same flag setting.

-* Enable the dynamic admission controller registration API by adding `admissionregistration.k8s.io/v1alpha1` to the `--runtime-config` flag passed to `kube-apiserver`, e.g.
-  `--runtime-config=admissionregistration.k8s.io/v1alpha1`.
-Again, all replicas should have the same flag setting.

 ### Write a webhook admission controller